 This is relevant to project managers who are responsible for the coordination of multitudinous and complex factors in the delivery of product development.

-These project managers are responsible for coordinating teams of people from both within and outside the organisation.
+These project managers are responsible for coordinating teams of people from both within and outside the organization.

 They are working together towards common objectives but often without one unified approach.